Lamtammy1515/Lamtammy1515.github.io/_posts/2020-12-09-rails_and_javascript_project_4.markdown

         };
 ```

-This code above however was only able to render three entrees across ALL foods.
+This code above however was only able to render three entrees across ALL foods by using the for loop.
 What I wanted was for it to generate an entree from each meal(breakfast, lunch and dinner).
 It took some time refactoring but in the end, I was able display what I was targetting into the DOM.
 Now this code below, located in my appContainer class is what did the trick.

 ```
 let randomFoods = [];